kevgo/dot-files/guides/macos.md

 - click on the keyboard layout selector in the menu bar
 - remove the "US" option by choosing "remove current entry"

-### disable start when opening lid or connecting to power
+### disable start when connecting to power

 ```
-sudo nvram BootPreference=%00
+sudo nvram BootPreference=%02
 ```

 [more info](https://www.xda-developers.com/apple-is-fixing-major-issue-with-macbooks)